From the-blueprint

 Skip when:

 Describe changes in terms of their effect on the component, not the code that implements them.
-Pseudocode is acceptable when expressing logical changes that are easier to communicate as structured logic than as prose.
+Pseudocode is acceptable for logical changes; production code and function signatures are not.
+If the description reads like something you'd put in a code review, it's too detailed — pull back to the component level.

 Identify ordering constraints between component changes: